| MANDOC(1) | General Commands Manual | MANDOC(1) |

 lower section number follows one with a higher number, or two

 or only empty ones.
-Probably, there are author names lacking markup.P
+Probably, there are author names lacking markup.P, PP, and

 trailing paragraph macro.
 The paragraph macro is moved after the end of